BARKcoinAI-HUB/BarkyBoost/README.md

 3. Fund trading wallets from main wallet.
 4. Select how many wallets are active for the task.

+Trading Wallet Menu buttons:
+- **Generate Wallets**: create additional trading wallets for the active chain.
+- **Withdraw Wallets**: withdraw native coin from trading wallets, with optional token sale before withdrawal.
+- **Delete Wallets**: delete trading wallets for the active chain.
+- **Wallets Backup**: view/export stored trading wallets.
+- **Check Balance**: show a simple list of generated trading wallets with shortened address and native balance.
+- **Wallets Funding**: open funding controls for trading wallets.
+- **Wallets Use**: choose how many trading wallets are used by the task.

 ### 3.5 Funding Trading Wallets

 Use: